Amadís de Gaula

-Montalvo himself confesses to have amended the first three volumes, and to be the author of the fourth.
-Additionally, in the Portuguese Chronicle by Gomes Eanes de Zurara (1454), Amadis is attributed to Vasco de Lobeira, who was knighted after the Battle of Aljubarrota (1385).
-Other sources claim that the work was, in fact, a copy of João de Lobeira, and that it was a translation into Castilian Spanish of an earlier work, probably from the beginning of the 14th century, however, no primitive version in Portuguese is known.
-A more recent sources attribute Amadis to Henry of Castile, due to evidence linking his biography with the events in Amadis.
-The inspiration for the "Amadis de Gaula" appears to be the forbidden marriage of Infanta Constanza of Aragon with Henry in 1260 (see Don Juan Manuel's Libro de las tres razones of 1335), as forbidden as was also Oriana's marriage to Amadis.
+In the Portuguese Chronicle by Gomes Eanes de Zurara (1454), Amadis is attributed to the Portuguese writer Vasco de Lobeira (died in 1403).
+Other traditional sources claim that the work was first put into prose by a Portuguese troubadour João de Lobeira (c.
+1233–1285).
+No printed principal version in Portuguese is known.
+A more recent source attributes Amadis to Henry of Castile on the basis of supposed links between his biography and certain events in Amadis.
+The inspiration for the romance may have been the forbidden marriage of Infanta Constanza of Aragon with Henry in 1260 (see Don Juan Manuel's Libro de las tres razones of 1335) which is mirrored in the plot line of the forbidden marriage between Oriana and Amadis.